YuemingJin/SV-RCNet/README.md

 Most related codes are in 'surgicalVideo/' folder.

 1. Preprocess data
 Download [ffmpeg](https://www.johnvansickle.com/ffmpeg/) and use ffmpeg to split the videos to image.
-We split the videos in 1 fps.
+We split the videos in 1 fps and only split video01 as an example.
     ```shell
     cd surgicalVideo
-    sh split_video_to_image.sh #only split video01 as an example
+    sh split_video_to_image.sh
     ```
 *Note: may need to modify the ground truth file (gt_file_Cholec80) according to the name of images you created.*

 2. Training the network